What Is Physical Therapy?

 - musculoskeletal disorders

 - birth defects (such as spina bifida)

-- effects of in-utero drug or alcohol exposure
+- effects of exposure before birth to drugs or alcohol

 - acute trauma